norlab-ulaval/libpointmatcher/README.md

  * [Eigen] version 3, a modern C++ matrix and linear-algebra library,
  * [libnabo], a fast K Nearest Neighbour library for low-dimensional spaces.

-[Eigen] only needs to be downloaded and extracted.
-[libnabo] must be downloaded and installed. libpointmatcher is being developed by François Pomerleau and [Stéphane Magnenat](http://stephane.magnenat.net) as part of our work at [ASL-ETH](http://www.asl.ethz.ch).
+libpointmatcher is being developed by François Pomerleau and [Stéphane Magnenat](http://stephane.magnenat.net) as part of our work at [ASL-ETH](http://www.asl.ethz.ch).